First of all let me give you some advice: the YouTube channel Veritasium by Derek Muller is full of science and engineering videos.

 Take up a challenge, risk your life

 The premise of the video focuses on an almost "scholastic" issue of physics elementary.
-Muller himself states that it all started with a puzzle: "Can any wind-powered vehicle be pushed by the wind until it goes faster than the wind itself?"
+Muller himself states that it all started with a puzzle: "Can any wind-powered vehicle be blown by the wind until it goes faster than the wind itself?"

 Your brain probably started to go haywire as you thought about the answer.
 Don't be afraid.
 Consider that mine also went haywire in translating the question.